-Important: We are sorry to announce that the high school and undergraduate internship program is not available for 2014.
-Please check back for information about the program in January 2015.
+Important: The high school and undergraduate internship program might be available in limited form for 2015.
+Please check back for information about the program in February.
 If you have any questions, please email Susan Hamnik.

 - Application deadline: April 2

 - Letter of reference deadline: April 15